guillaumecherel/exmodelo-abc/eXModeloModuleABC.md

 The likelihood term is $f_{Y|\Theta=\theta}(y_0)$.
 It gives the density of a model output value equal to the observed data $y_0$, given the parameter values $\theta$.

-Generally, when we work with complex systems models, we don't know how to compute the likelihood directly.
-But the likelihood is indirectly expressed by the model: running multiple model simulations keeping the parameter value $\theta$ constant and collecting the output values $y_1, y_2, \dots$ is equivalent to sampling from the distribution of $Y|\Theta=\theta$.
+With complex systems models, we may not know how to compute the likelihood directly.
+But the likelihood is indirectly expressed by a stochastic model: running multiple model simulations keeping the parameter value $\theta$ constant and collecting the output values $y_1, y_2, \dots$ is equivalent to sampling from the distribution of $Y|\Theta=\theta$.
 ABC aims precisely at approximating the posterior distribution when we cannot compute the likelihood directly but can sample from it with a simulation model.

 The resulting posterior density value, $f_{\Theta | Y = y_0}(\theta)$ describes the updated belief that we want to compute.
 It is the belief on the values that can take the parameter, consistent with both the prior belief and the likelihood.
 It combines the information they contain.